 Dr. Mogielnicki has been teaching alongside her performing career since her undergraduate studies at Juilliard, where she was one of the few female ear training fellows under the tutelage of Mary Anthony Cox.
-Since then, she has taught at Juilliard Pre-College, Bronx House School for the Performing Arts, the Third Street Music School Settlement, Bard College Preparatory Division, and most recently joined the faculty of the Rome School for Music, Drama and Art at Catholic University where she teaches voice.
+Since then, she has taught at Juilliard Pre-College, Bronx House School for the Performing Arts, the Third Street Music School Settlement, Bard College Preparatory Division.
 In 2019 she founded the inaugural vocal apprentice program at the National Music Festival, where she conducted masterclasses and served as mentor to a select group of vocal apprentices.
-In the Summer of 2021 she joined the Winter Harbor Music Festival as Artist-Faculty where she serves as performer, mentor and Italian coach to festival participants.
+In the Summer of 2021 she joined the Winter Harbor Music Festival as Artist-Faculty where she serves as performer, mentor and language coach to festival participants.

 Quick Facts:

-• Student engaged by numerous theaters nationally and internationally including Next Stop, Keegan, Signature, REACH/Kennedy Center, Monumental, Maryland Ensemble Theater, Theater J, Compass Rose Theater/Maryland Hall, Great Plains Theater Company, Seacoast Repertory Theater, Scranton Shakespeare Festival, Leavenworth Summer Theater, Clear Space Theater company, Broad Street Players/Levoy Theater, English Musicals Korea, Landestheater Rheinland-Pfalz, Theater Bonn, Komische Oper Berlin
+Student engaged by numerous theaters nationally and internationally including Olney Theater, Signature Theater, Next Stop, Keegan, REACH/Kennedy Center, Monumental, Maryland Ensemble Theater, Theater J, Compass Rose Theater, Seacoast Repertory Theater, Great Plains Theater Company, Scranton Shakespeare Festival, Leavenworth Summer Theater, Clear Space Theater company, Broad Street Players/Levoy Theater, English Musicals Korea, Edinborough Fringe Festival, Landestheater Rheinland-Pfalz, Theater Bonn, Komische Oper Berlin

 The study of voice is an intimate undertaking; it places both student and teacher in a close, and often somewhat vulnerable relationship whereby both parties work towards creating free and expressive singing.
 This type of close partnership requires careful listening, thoughtfulness, and focus from the teacher and student alike, with generosity, positivity, and a collaborative spirit as a cornerstone for growth.